Alak-Das/LightQ/README.md

 Response
 - 200 OK if extended
-- 400 Bad Request if not currently reserved or invalid
-- 404 Not Found if message not found
+- 400 Bad Request if not currently reserved or message not found

 ---